-Abstract- This paper proposes an island-mode voltage control method by using an open-loop control applying a high-gain disturbance observer (DOB) for a single-phase inverter with a low capacitance output filter.
-The output voltage is distorted with the low capacitance by the conventional method which consists of a PID regulator for an automatic voltage regulator (AVR) and a PI regulator for an automatic current regulator (ACR).
-In order to compensate the output voltage distortion, the high-gain DOB for the output voltage is applied in the open-loopbased voltage control.
-DOB is implemented into a fieldprogrammable gate array (FPGA) with high-speed sampling.
+This paper proposes an island-mode voltage control method using an open-loop control that applies a high-gain disturbance observer (DOB) for a single-phase inverter with a low-capacitance output filter.
+The output voltage is distorted with low capacitance obtained from the conventional method that consists of a PID regulator for an automatic voltage regulator and a PI regulator for an automatic current regulator.
+To compensate for the output voltage distortion, the high-gain DOB for the output voltage is applied for open-loop-based voltage control.
+DOB is implemented into a field-programmable gate array with high-speed sampling.
 In the LC filter of a 1-kW prototype, the impedance of the inductor is minimized to 1.0% of the normalized inverter impedance, whereas the admittance of the capacitor is reduced to 0.25% of the normalized inverter admittance.
-By the proposed method, the inverter output voltage total harmonic distortion (THD) is reduced by 82.4% even with the diode rectifier load compared to the conventional voltage control, whereas the constant output voltage is achieved regardless of any conditions of load.
+Using the proposed method, the inverter output voltage total harmonic distortion is reduced by 82.4% even with the diode rectifier load compared to conventional voltage control, whereas the constant output voltage is achieved regardless of load conditions.

-Keywords- Grid-tied inverter, Island-mode, Minimized LC filter, Open-loop-based voltage control
+Keywords : Grid-tied inverter, Island-mode, Minimized LC filter, Open-loop-based voltage control